-Reason 1: CBT has a proven track record for a range of conditions including depression, panic attacks and other anxiety-related disorders, drug and alcohol problems, phobias, eating disorders, sleep disorders, pain management, and bereavement.
+Reason 1: CBT has a proven track record for reducing symptoms associated with a range of conditions including depression, panic attacks and other anxiety-related disorders, drug and alcohol problems, phobias, eating disorders, sleep disorders, chronic pain, and chronic grief associated with bereavement.

-Reason 2: Although it is far from a cure for all psychological conditions, CBT has a fairly impressive success rate of around 50 percent, although estimates do vary somewhat.
+Reason 2: Although it is far from a cure for all psychological conditions, CBT has a fairly impressive success rate of 50-75 percent for reducing symptoms of anxiety and depression, although estimates do vary somewhat.

-Reason 3: CBT is a relatively inexpensive and relatively short duration therapy option that can take as few as six sessions to complete.
+Reason 3: CBT is a relatively short duration therapy option that can take as few as six sessions to complete.
 CBT is a psychological therapy however and the duration of therapy may be considered on a case-by-case basis.

 Reason 4: Most CBT practitioners will attest to its empowering properties.
-The client is an active participant within the therapy process and ultimately becomes their own therapist once sessions with the therapist come to a close.
+The client is an active participant within the therapy process and ultimately learns to use the tools and strategies taught on their own once sessions with the therapist come to a close.